dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - Booked appointment with Brookstone windows and doors for free quotation
 - Asked FUJI Roofing about gutter replacement
-- Sent Christimas photo for Ethan to Mr. Guzzo
+- Sent Christmas photo for Ethan to Mr. Guzzo

 - [L3MONSHAPE](#l3monshape)
   - Restructured local lab volics folders and files